Nixyar/academy-backend/README.md

 4. Obtain `SUPABASE_SERVICE_ROLE_KEY` from Settings → API and store it only in env vars (Render + GitHub secret).

 ## Auth/session flow recap
-- Frontend can call `POST /auth/login` (email/password) to authenticate and set cookies directly.
+- Frontend can call `POST /api/auth/login` (email/password) to authenticate and set cookies directly.
-- For registration, call `POST /auth/register`; cookies are set only if Supabase returns a session (email confirmations off).
+- For registration, call `POST /api/auth/register`; cookies are set only if Supabase returns a session (email confirmations off).
-- If the frontend uses Supabase Auth directly (email/password or Google provider), it can call `POST /auth/session` with `access_token` + `refresh_token` to store cookies.
+- If the frontend uses Supabase Auth directly (email/password or Google provider), it receives `access_token` + `refresh_token` and calls `POST /api/auth/session` to store cookies.
-- Frontend signs in via Supabase Auth (email/password or Google provider) and receives `access_token` + `refresh_token`.
-- Frontend calls `POST /api/auth/session` to store both tokens in httpOnly cookies.
-- Subsequent authenticated calls include cookies; `/me` verifies the access token via JWKS and manages the profile row.
+- Subsequent authenticated calls include cookies; `/api/me` verifies the access token via HS256 and manages the profile row.
 - If an authenticated request returns `401`, the frontend should call `POST /api/auth/refresh` to rotate the cookies using the stored refresh token.
 - `POST /api/auth/logout` removes cookies and ends the session on the API side.